 Happy 325th birthday to St. Anne’s!
 Still vibrant, she has occupied the highest point in town on Church Circle in Annapolis since 1692.

-In addition to the many celebrations and events we have planned (as outlined below), Eric Fredland, our Archivist, is publishing a book of essays on the history of St. Anne’s gathered from the archives.
+In addition to the many celebrations and events we have planned, Eric Fredland, our Archivist, is publishing a book of essays on the history of St. Anne’s gathered from the archives.
 The book will be offered for sale with proceeds going to St. Anne’s.
+See below for more information.

 The Year of Celebration culminates in a Birthday Party to be held on Sunday, September 10 after the 9:30 AM service.
+There will be no 11:15 AM service that day.
 Special invitations are being mailed to our legislators, dignitaries, clergy, and other special guests.
 Mark your calendars!

 More information will be published in the Church Announcements, The Circle, weekly e-mail blasts and on the website.
 Come join in the birthday celebrations!